Construction and application of provable positive and exact cubature formulas: Some Applications

 \subsection{Constructing Positive Interpolatory Cubature Formulas}

 Next, we describe how provable positive and exact LS-CFs can be used to construct interpolatory CFs with the same properties.
-In contrast to LS-CFs, interpolatory CFs use a smaller subset of $N = K$ data points, where $K$ denotes the dimension of the finite-dimensional function space $\mathcal{F}_K(\Omega)$ for which the original LS-CF is exact.
+In contrast to LS-CFs, interpolatory CFs use a smaller subset of $N = K$ data points, where $K$ denotes the dimension of the function space $\mathcal{F}_K(\Omega)$ for which the original LS-CF is exact.
 In fact, there exist many different approaches to this task.
 For instance, in \cite{bremer2010nonlinear} a nonlinear optimization procedure is used to downsample formulas one data point at a time (although the work focuses on the one-dimensional case).
-It is also possible to formulate \cref{eq:LS-sol} as a basis pursuit problem \cite{chen2001atomic,boyd2004convex} which can then be solved, for instance, by linear programming tools \cite{bloomfield1983least,dantzig1998linear,dantzig2006linear,gill1991numerical,vanderbei2020linear}.
-See \cite{glaubitz2020stableCFs}.
-Another option would be Caratheodory--Tchakaloff subsampling \cite{piazzon2017caratheodory,piazzon2017caratheodoryLS,bos2019catchdes}, which may be implemented using linear (or quadratic) programming.
+It is also possible to formulate \cref{eq:LS-sol} as a basis pursuit problem which can then be solved by linear programming tools \cite{glaubitz2020stableCFs}.
+Another option is Caratheodory--Tchakaloff subsampling \cite{piazzon2017caratheodoryLS,bos2019catchdes}, which may be implemented using linear (or quadratic) programming.
 Finally, NNLS \cite{lawson1995solving} could be used to recover a sparse nonnegative weight vector (see \cite{huybrechs2009stable} for the univariate case and \cite{sommariva2015compression} for the multivariate case).
-Further works include \cite{wilhelmsen1976nearest,seshadri2017effectively,van2017non}.
 Another procedure is a method due to Steinitz \cite{steinitz1913bedingt} (also see \cite{davis1967construction,wilson1969general}).
 While this method might be less efficient than some of the aforementioned approaches, it is fairly simple and---as the construction of the positive LS-CFs---only relies on basic operations from linear algebra.
 Details on Steinitz' method can found in \cref{app:Steinitz}.